Sign-in to Account

 While some chemical treatments can be applied by homeowners, severe infestations may require professional intervention.
 A licensed pest control company has access to more effective products and tools that are not available to homeowners.
 They also have the knowledge and experience to identify the source of the infestation and apply treatments safely.

-When hiring a pest control company, look for one that is licensed, insured, and has a good reputation in your community.
+When hiring a pest control service, look for one that is licensed, insured, and has a good reputation in your community.
 Ask for references and compare quotes from different providers before making a decision.

 Cleaning and Sanitizing: How to Prevent Carpet Beetles from Taking over your Home.